-Since finally winning the world middleweight title in 1980 and firmly establishing himself as one of the best boxers on the planet, Marvelous Marvin Hagler had been like the prettiest belle at the ball who, for whatever reason, just cannot attract a good dance partner.
+Since finally winning the world middleweight title in 1980 and firmly establishing himself as one of the best boxers on the planet, Marvelous Marvin Hagler had been like the prettiest belle at the ball who, for whatever reason, just cannot attract a talented dance partner.
 While other champions shined in high-profile, media-saturated events and made huge money, the only boxers Hagler could tango with had names like Fulgencio Obelmejias and Mustafa Hamsho, unknowns who aroused zero excitement.

 Still, Hagler was doing okay; widely acknowledged as, pound-for-pound, the finest pugilist in the world, his title defenses were main event programming on the different television networks.
 But in terms of waltzing to the bank with seven figure checks, Marvin had to wait and wait.
 While Sugar Ray Leonard, Roberto Duran and Thomas Hearns were generously rewarded for grooving in the spotlight, Marvin shuffled in dark corners with dance partners few wanted to watch.